Historic Preservation (AAAP)

 AAAP 531.
 National Register Nomination.
 3 Credits.

-Examines scientific fundamentals of material wood properties in building construction and the application of that knowledge to preservation of wood in historic buildings.
+Examines the scientific fundamentals of material properties in building construction and the application of that knowledge to the preservation of historic buildings.

 Examines constitutional, statutory, and common law affecting historic preservation.
 Covers First Amendment, eminent domain, due process, police powers, regulatory "takings," and aesthetic zoning.